bemasc/access-services/draft-schwartz-ohai-consistency-doublecheck.md

 ## In scope

-A malicious proxy could attempt to learn the contents of the oblivious request by forging an inauthentic KeyConfig for the Request Resource.
-This is prevented by the client's requirement that the KeyConfig be served to it by the origin over HTTPS ({{client}}).
+A malicious proxy could attempt to learn the contents of the oblivious request by forging an Access Description containing its own KeyConfig.
+This is prevented by the client's requirement that the KeyConfig be served to it by the configured origin over HTTPS ({{client}}).

 A malicious target could attempt to link multiple requests together by issuing each user a unique, persistent KeyConfig.
 This attack is prevented by the client's requirement that the KeyConfig be fresh according to the proxy's cache ({{client}}).